bantolov/RhetosWorkshop/Day2/day2.md

 Rhetos CommonConcepts package contains some simple business rules that are common in many applications.
-Then can often be used by simply declaring them on an entity or a property.
+They can often be used by simply declaring them on an entity or a property.

 Documentation: